 Buildx engine

 Buildx provides extended build capabilities through BuildKit and should be favored over plain old docker build.
-As they both share the same core API
+As they both share the same core API, switch is seamless as you only have to move from docker build to docker buildx build.

 Options we are looking at in this post are: